-In order to work, hackers have to find flaws in a system and exploit them to get around security controls.
-So if you have a weak passwords, don’t update plugins regularly, have weak security on your site, your site could be at risk.
+Hackers look for system flaws and exploit them.
+If you have weak passwords, don’t update plugins regularly, or have poor security, your site could be at risk.

-By backing up your site regularly, you can restore your site to its former pre-broken state before the hack took place.
+By backing up your WordPress site regularly, you can restore your website to its former, pre-broken state before the hack.

 How to backup your WordPress site with UpdraftPlus

 A WordPress backup plugin is the easiest and quickest way to back up your website.
 UpdraftPlus is the world’s most popular WordPress backup and restore plugin with more than 3 million active installs.